RubenH11/Pandas-to-HPC-replication-package/README.md

 Once this dataset has been installed, please rename it to `large.csv` and move it to `assets/data/`

-Now execute the following command in your terminal <u>from the root folder of the cloned project</u> to turn your `large.csv` file into a `.parquet` file (this might take a while).
+Now execute the following command in your terminalfrom the root folder of the cloned project to turn your `large.csv` file into a `.parquet` file (this might take a while).
 ```
     python assets/data/createLargeParquet.py
 ```
-With the datasets ready, we can proceed to installing the required packages and EnergiBridge by executing the following commands <u>from the root folder</u> (this might also take a while).
+With the datasets ready, we can proceed to installing the required packages and EnergiBridge by executing the following commands from the root folder (this might also take a while).

 ```
 git clone https://github.com/tdurieux/EnergiBridge.git